rethinkdb/horizon-docs/config-file.md

 title: The hzconfig file
 ---

-Options for Horizon apps are set by a [TOML][] file in the app's root directory, `.hzconfig`.
+Options for Horizon apps are set by a [TOML][] file in the app's root directory, `.hz/config.toml`.
 The example configuration file installed by `hz init` is fully commented; this documentation is taken from there.

 [TOML]: https://github.com/toml-lang/toml